 Bereavement Support Workshops

 For adults mourning the death of a loved one.
 Focused resources and conversation on finding meaning through grief.
 Each group is limited to ten participants and pre-registration is required.

 - Workshops offered three times per year: winter, spring and fall at Hospice House

-- Co-facilitated by Nurse Bell-Jo Rodgers, and Chaplain Allison DeLaney
+- Facilitated by Chaplain Allison DeLaney

 - Registration required.
 Call Hospice House at 757-253-1220

 The Compassionate Friends is a local chapter of an international organization.
 Participants are all bereaved parents (guardians), adult siblings, or grandparents who are dealing with the death of a child.
 This is a group that no one wishes to be part of, but many are glad exists because it offers a safe space for bereaved parents to remember their children (no matter how long ago they died) without judgment, learn coping skills, and make healing friendships.

 - Meets 2nd Monday of the month from 7pm-8:30pm at Hospice House